DSBhproject/Clippex/README.md

 🧰 Usage
 Just load Clippex in PlugData and insert it in your signal chain.
 Works seamlessly as a plugin inside your DAW.

-You can adjust internal parameters for clipping depth and curve shape depending on your patching needs or desired coloration.
+You can adjust internal parameters for clipping depth and threshold to modify the shape depending on your patching needs or desired coloration.

 📁 Included Files
 Clippex.pd → main soft clip patch